 6. Keep going.
 Once you feel ready, continue adding time to your practice.
 The more you practice, the better you’ll become.

 7. Try different techniques.
 There are many ways to meditate and mindfulness.
-Experimenting with different methods is a great way to discover what works best for you.
+Experimenting with different methods is great for discovering what works best for you.

 Suppose you need more help to start your meditation and mindfulness journey.
-In that case, we recommend listening to meditative music or following a guided meditation such as those provided on popular apps like Headspace.
+In that case, we recommend listening to meditative music or following a guided meditation like those provided on popular apps like Headspace.

 Frequently Asked Questions